linkerd/website/linkerd.io/content/2-edge/tasks/upgrade.md

 ### Upgrade notice: stable-2.14.0

-For this release, if you're using the multicluster extension, it is mandatory to re-link your clusters. `linkerd multicluster check` will error out until you do so.
-Note that this shouldn't cause any downtime in cross-cluster connections.
+For this release, if you're using the multicluster extension, you should re-link your clusters after upgrading to stable-2.14.0, as explained [above](#upgrading-the-multicluster-extension).
+Not doing immediately so won't cause any downtime in cross-cluster connections, but `linkerd multicluster check` will error out.

 There are no other extra steps for upgrading to 2.14.0.